Lionel Messi makes it official by signing with Inter Miami and Major League Soccer

 Messi arrived in South Florida on Tuesday following vacation, then started the process of physicals and paperwork on Wednesday and the deal got finalized Saturday afternoon.
 The seven-time Ballon d’Or winner — the trophy given annually to the world’s best player — is making his Miami move after two years with Paris Saint-Germain.

-“I’m very excited to start this next step in my career with Inter Miami and in the United States,” Messi said in a statement distributed by the club.
+“I’m very excited to start this next step in my career with Inter Miami and in the United States,” Messi said in a statement.
 “This is a fantastic opportunity and together we will continue to build this beautiful project.
 The idea is to work together to achieve the objectives we set, and I’m very eager to start helping here in my new home.”

 It was widely known that Messi would be leaving PSG.
 The mystery was where he was going.
 Some thought Messi eventually would choose to play for Al-Hilal in Saudi Arabia, following longtime rival Cristiano Ronaldo to a kingdom where some clubs now are funded by its sovereign wealth fund.
 Going back to Barcelona, a storied franchise where he spent most of his career, was another possibility.